t-cousins/C-Event-Simulator/README.md

-# C++ Multi-Threaded Discrete Event Simulator
+# C++ Multi-Threaded Event Simulator

+This is a generic framework to help simulate a dynamical system.
+Specific use-cases might include:
+* a financial exchange: where events could represent order submissions or fills
+* the spread of a disease: where events could represent people coming into contact or the disease successfully transmitting from one person to another

 Each `Simulation` triggers multiple `Events` at non-deterministic time intervals.
 A simulation is defined by the `ratePerMin` at which events occur on-average and the total length of the simulation: `durationMins`.
 A `Listener` is notified each time an event is triggered.
 A `MultiThreadedSimulation` can run multiple simulations in parallel.

-This generic framework could be used to simulate many different dynamical systems.
-For example:
-* a financial exchange: where events could be order submissions or fills
-* the spread of a disease: where events could be two people coming into contact or the disease successfully transmitting from one to the other

 ## Project Structure